 I.B.4.
-The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all fellows, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
-(Core) I.B.5.
-The program should be based at the primary clinical site.
-(Core) I.B.6.
-Required rotations to participating sites that are geographically distant from the sponsoring institution should offer special resources unavailable locally that significantly augment the overall educational experience of the program.
-(Detail)
+The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all fellows, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS). ^(Core)

+I.B.5.
+Programs using multiple participating sites must ensure the provision of a unified educational experience for the fellows. ^(Core)